puna-studio/Nunki-demo/README.md

 Demo project for Nunki by Puna

-After cloning the repository
+After cloning the repository:

--- npm i
+npm i

--- npm start
+npm start